Win the Future

-Win the Future (WTF) was an American political organization.
+Win the Future (WTF) is an American political organization.
 It was co-founded in 2017 by Reid Hoffman, Mark Pincus, and Adam Werbach following Donald Trump's election to the U.S. presidency.

+Focus

+WTF's website says that the organization is “a non partisan project lab exploring and developing techniques to give more voice and choice to the American voter.

+A December, 2018 article in the New York Times said that the group was created "to encourage every American to become an informed voter."

 Methods

-On September 25, 2017 WTF projected a 70ft wicked-witch themed image onto the Rayburn House Office Building in Washington, D.C. calling on Congress to protect the Affordable Care Act.
+On September 25, 2017, WTF projected a wicked-witch themed image onto the Rayburn House Office Building in Washington, D.C. calling on Congress to protect the Affordable Care Act.
 The group chose this theme using a summer crowdsourcing campaign where they gathered ideas from their members on social media.
+In the 2017 mid-term elections, WTF supported first-time candidate Donte Tanner, a U.S. Air Force Veteran in his challenge to Tim Hugo, the third-ranking delegate in the Virginia General Assembly at the time, who had held the seat since 2002.
+Tanner was initially declared the winner by 68 votes, but late uncounted ballots caused him to narrowly lose after a recount.

 In 2018, the group announced a collaboration with political comedian Samantha Bee to develop a non-partisan voter turnout game called This is Not a Game: The Game.
 Bee launched the game in the weeks before the 2018 U.S. midterm elections.
 According to Bee, the goal was "to make something that would drive voter turnout in a bipartisan way."

-After launch, the app was downloaded more than 1 million times.
+The game was downloaded over a million times and launched in the top five games on the Apple App Store.